DayneLalmond/DayneLalmond/README.md

 </p>

 ### Automate
+Get started using automation with simple tasks.
 My daily routines require my iPhone on me.
 I enjoy creating necessary automation using <a href="https://support.apple.com/guide/shortcuts/welcome/ios" target="_blank">**Shortcuts**</a>.
 Simply create and automate.
+For Android users or if you prefer, an additional app capable of similar automation I suggest is <a href="https://ifttt.com" target="_blank">**IFTTT** (IF Then, Then That)</a>.

 ### Cultivate
 We share the Earth, support a healthy cause. <a href="http://onetreeplanted.refr.cc/daynel" target="_blank">**Plant**</a> a tree.
 “It's not about what it is, it's about what it can become.”